botblock/JavaBotBlockAPI/README.md

 ```

 ## Maven
-For maven use this code snipped:
+For maven use this code snippet:
 ```xml
 <dependencies>
   <dependency>